Frequently Asked Questions About Galvanized Rebar

 When specifying galvanizing, why is it necessary to specify hot dip galvanizing?

-Zinc can be applied to steel in a number of ways including hot dipping, electroplating, spraying and mechanical alloying.
+Zinc can be applied to steel in a number of ways including galvanizing, electroplating, thermal spraying and mechanical alloying.
 Each method produces a specific type of coating which will vary in its structure, thickness and performance, especially its anticipated life in different exposure conditions.
-This is because the life of a galvanized coating is primarily determined by its thickness.
+This is because the life of a zinc coating is primarily determined by its thickness and composition.

-Hot dip galvanizing is the most common method of galvanizing and is that which should always be specified for the coating of structural steels including reinforcing bar.
-The coating produced by hot dipping, which is metallurgically bonded to the steel and generally more than 100 μm thick, is strongly adhered to the base steel and is quite tough and damage resistant.
+Galvanizing is the most common method of applying zinc and should be specified for the coating of reinforcing bar.
+The coating, produced by continuous or batch hot dipping, is metallurgically bonded to the steel, and is quite tough and damage resistant.

 It is important to remember that the term galvanizing is often used to broadly mean the coating of steel with zinc.
 When used in isolation, it does not specifically identify the method of coating and so may be taken to allow coating by any of the available methods.
 This is the reason why it is important to be precise when specifying galvanizing in order that the requisite coating thickness and coating morphology will be obtained.
-Thus, for reinforcing steel as with most structural steel sections, hot dip galvanizing should always be specified.
+Thus, for reinforcing steel, continuous or batch hot dip galvanizing should always be specified.

 What types of steel reinforcement can be safely galvanized?